Bailey of Bristol

 Bailey of Bristol is a British manufacturer of leisure vehicles, including touring caravans, motorhomes and campervans.

 Bailey of Bristol was founded in Bristol, England, in 1948.
 The company's main manufacturing plant is located at South Liberty Lane in South Bristol.
 The company also operates the Large Panel Laminating Plant in Clevedon, North Somerset, which produces the caravan and motorhome body shell panels.
 In addition, its subsidiary business, PRIMA Leisure, which is located in North Bristol, manufactures parts for Bailey vehicles as well as commercial leisure accessories.

 History

 Company beginning (1948)

 Bailey of Bristol was founded by Martin Bailey, who built the first Bailey caravan in his South Bristol garage in 1947, selling it at Ashton Gate market for £200.

 A year later in 1948, F.G Bailey Ltd was formed and began production.
-After the Second World War, when caravan popularity increased dramatically due to its usage as a form of temporary accommodation, Bailey released a range of models to meet demand.
+After the Second World War, when caravan popularity increased due to its usage as a form of temporary accommodation, Bailey released a range of models.

 1950-2000

-In the 1950s, Bailey outgrew its original site on Bedminster Road and moved to South Liberty Lane, where it still operates from today.
+In the 1950s, Bailey moved to South Liberty Lane.

 In 1977, Patrick and Stephen Howard purchased the company.
 The company remains under the ownership of the Howard family.

-By the early 1980s, Bailey had purchased the sections of industrial land on either side of the original South Liberty Lane site in order to increase production volume.
+By the early 1980s, Bailey had purchased the sections of industrial land on either side of the original South Liberty Lane site.

-During the 1980s, the company began producing the Pageant and Senator ranges, which remained in its caravan model line up for over 25 years.
+During the 1980s, the company began producing the Pageant and Senator ranges.